 - Respect the vegetation.
 Do not drive off-road and do not hike or bike off-trail.
 These fragile ecosystems can be ruined in a second and it takes ages to let it grow back.

 - Respect the animals: Watch out for sheep and wild horses.
 These animals can graze freely in nature, which is a beautiful fact.
 Let’s take care of them so they can stay free!

-TIP: When you are camping in Iceland and the weather is really really bad, you will find shelters next to the road.
+Must Know: When you are camping in Iceland and the weather is really really bad, you will find shelters next to the road.
 You can use them to keep warm and have a good sleep.
-Keep in mind, this is just for emergencies, so please don’t use them for saving money.
+Keep in mind, this is just for emergencies, so please don’t use them for saving money!

 What to pack for a happy camping adventure in Iceland?

 Some things are essential to make your camping adventure in Iceland nothing else than a lot of fun.
 Other things you can pack optional, but might make it a better experience!

 - A wind and waterproof jacket